drewstaylor/anony-git/README.md

 alias anonygit-off='export PATH="/opt/homebrew/bin:/usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin:$HOME/.cargo/bin"'
 ```

 After sourcing your profile (`source ~/.bash_profile` or `source ~/.zshrc`), you can run `anonygit-on` before starting Claude Code to enable redaction, and `anonygit-off` to restore your original `PATH`.
-Also, note that your `anonygit-off` value may need to be revisited and updated as your default $PATH value changes over time.
+Also, note that your `anonygit-off` alias value may need to be revisited and updated as your default `$PATH` value evolves over time.

 #### Cursor